How cyber secure is your company?

 The cross-functional team must participate in the work with:

-• A process model aimed at ensuring cross-organizational understanding of supply chains (scope: 2 working days spread over 4 half-days for the cross-disciplinary group).
+1. A process model aimed at ensuring cross-organizational understanding of supply chains

-• Cyber training intended to increase awareness of cybersecurity and specific solution possibilities (scope: 1 working day for the cross-disciplinary group).
+2. Cyber training intended to increase awareness of cybersecurity and specific solution possibilities

-• Serious Games focusing on future scenarios regarding geopolitical developments and conditions for conducting production in Denmark (scope: 1 working day for the cross-disciplinary group).
+3. Serious Games focusing on future scenarios regarding geopolitical developments and conditions for conducting production in Denmark

 Would you like to participate?